sanity-io/sanity-plugin-bynder-input/README.md

 ```

 ## Specifying asset types
 The default selectable asset types are `image`, `audio`, `video` and `document`.
 You can restrict a field to one or more types with the `assetTypes` option in your schema.
+If you do not specify options all asset types will be available for selection.

 Here is an example of a document that has one Bynder asset field restricted to only images, and another which can be either a video or an audio file.